 A Warm Welcome to Stiftsschule Engelberg

-Secondary school education takes place at the so-called Integrative Orientation School (IOS), which is run by the Municipality of Engelberg.
+Secondary school boarding takes place at the so-called Integrative Orientation School (IOS), which is run by the Municipality of Engelberg.
 It prepares students for an apprenticeship, for vocational school or for the four-year Gymnasium.
 We are deeply committed to providing our boarders with the individual support and guidance they need to thrive both academically and personally.

 Our school and boarding school communities are intentionally small, allowing us to give each student the individual attention they need to flourish.
 There is no formal entrance examination; admission is based on prior academic performance and the outcome of a personal interview.
 We would be delighted to hear from you.

-Together with the teaching staff
+Tobias Barmettler, Headmaster, and the teaching staff

 For a more intimate glimpse into daily life at our school, we warmly invite you to hear directly from our students and parents as they share their experiences within our community.